Life before Girton

 What attributes of your own do you hope your students benefit from?

 I hope my students benefit from my “tomorrow is a new day” approach.
-If a child has had a bad day, they never leave my classroom at 3:15pm without a quick chat so they feel good about the next day.
+If a child has had a challenging day, they never leave my classroom at 3:15pm without a quick chat so they feel good about the next day.
 I care about my students and this shows them how to care too.
-My attitude towards having fun along the way whilst learning shows the children that feeling good and relaxed during the school day opens you up to so much more.
+My attitude towards having fun along the way whilst learning shows the children that feeling safe and relaxed during the school day opens you up to so much more.

 What are your passions or hobbies outside of work?